makamys/Neodymium/README.md

 * The mod is only compatible with FastCraft if OptiFine is also present.
 * OptiFine's "Smooth" and "Multi-Core" chunk loading settings are not compatible.
 * OptiFine shaders aren't compatible, and will probably never be unless someone contributes a PR, as I have neither the knowledge nor the interest to add compatibility for them.
-* Modded blocks that are rendered using triangles instead of quads will cause rendering errors.
-For example, some of Matter Overdrive's blocks.
-See https://github.com/makamys/Neodymium/issues/5.
 * Various coremods may be incompatible with Mixin.
 Use [Mixingasm](https://github.com/makamys/Mixingasm) to fix this.

 ## License